Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

 \subsection{Vaccine allocation}

-Our setup incorporates two types of vaccines: mRNA vaccines and vector-based vaccines \cite{Nagy2021}.
+Our setup includes two types of vaccines corresponding to those available in Belgium during the initial vaccination campaign \cite{Vaccines2024}: mRNA and vector-based vaccines \cite{Nagy2021}.
 The BNT162b2 vaccine by Pfizer-BioNTech and the mRNA-1273 by Moderna are grouped as mRNA vaccines.
 Analogously, AZD1222 by Oxford-AstraZeneca and Ad26COV2S by Janssen are both grouped as vector-based vaccines.
+Each simulation day, the reported supply of mRNA and vector-based vaccines—corresponding to the actual doses delivered in Belgium since January 1, 2021 \citep{Vaesen2022}—is allocated to a selected group of individuals.
+Weekly delivery quantities are extrapolated into daily vaccine uptakes assuming an uniform distribution over the days of a week.
+(Figure \ref{figure:vaccine_supplies}).

-Each simulation day, a certain number of vaccines is allocated to a selection of individuals.
-Our simulation is based on the reported supply of mRNA and vector-based vaccines delivered in Belgium since January 1, 2021 \citep{Vaesen2022}.
-As this concerns a retrospective analysis, the delivery dates and quantities are known.
-To allow vaccinations every day, the supplied vaccines are divided uniformly over the respective week (Figure \ref{figure:vaccine_supplies}).
+We define a vaccination strategy as a quintuple of the different vaccine types, \tc{relative to the 5 considered age groups}: Children (0-4), Youngsters (5-18), Young Adults (19-25), Adults (26-64) and Elderly (65+).
+The quintuple remains fixed throughout one simulation.
+When vaccinating the population according to a vaccination strategy, we randomly select unvaccinated individuals of the appropriate age groups to vaccinate.
+The number of vaccines per age group is specified based on the reported time-specific vaccine supply.
+This supply is proportionally distributed to the different age groups based on their respective sizes.
+When all members of a particular age group are vaccinated, the vaccines will be divided among the other age groups, prioritizing age groups with the same vaccine type assigned.
+This ensures that no vaccines are wasted in the simulation.
+As an example, we present the vaccine administration for one of the evaluated strategies in Figure \ref{figure:vaccine_distribution}.

-The vaccination strategy is kept fixed over all simulation days.
-We define a vaccination strategy as a quintuple of the different vaccine types, divided over 5 age groups: Children (0-4), Youngsters (5-18), Young Adults (19-25), Adults (26-64) and Elderly (65+).
+In each simulation, we target a vaccine uptake.
+Vaccination uptake is organized by household, so we randomly select households from the STRIDE population, until the target uptake levels are met.
+We refer to this random households selection as the \emph{uptake cohort}.
+During the simulation, vaccines will be allocated only to household members in the \emph{uptake cohort}, considering the age restrictions outlined in the vaccination strategy.